georgesutphin/MCB585-2023/_episodes/01-oyo-introduction.md

 ~~~
 {: .language-r}

+&nbsp;

-Don't get bogged down in the details, but we can check memory usage, before
+Don't get bogged down in the details, but we can check memory usage before
 creating, after creating, and after removing a large vector.
 The memory usage at
 each stage is indicated by "Vcells" (the V stands for "Vector").
-Removing the object
-and running gc() frees up some of the memory.
+Removing the object and running gc() frees up some of the memory.
 Note that `gc()` also gives you a memory usage report.

 ~~~